-The Solomon Group
+Solomon Group Research

-Our group uses a wide range of spectroscopic methods coupled to calculations (density function and ligand field theories) to understand the electronic structure of metal sites and its contribution to physical properties and reactivity.
+Our group uses a wide range of spectroscopic methods coupled to calculations (density functional and ligand field theories) to understand the electronic structure of metal sites and its contribution to physical properties and reactivity.
 Much of our research effort focuses on understanding key problems in bioinorganic chemistry.

 The bioinorganic systems studied in our group primarily fall into four areas: electron transfer sites, copper active sites in biology, mononuclear non-heme iron enzymes, and binuclear non-heme iron enzymes.
 These systems are described below.